CadQuery/cadquery/doc/free-func.rst

 Text
 ----

-The free functon API has extensive text creation capabilities including text on planar curves and text on surfaces.
+The free function API has extensive text creation capabilities including text on planar curves and text on surfaces.

 .. cadquery::